Command line

 Show latest implicit version for beta, alpha and release candidates(rc)

-- Show the latest implicit prerelease version.
+- Show the latest implicit version, including prereleases versions.

 - Ex: